 Insurance Companies Don’t Represent the Interests of a Personal Injury Victim

-When you are injured as the result of the negligence or misconduct of another, you may be contacted by a representative of the other party’s insurance company.
+When you are injured as the result of the negligence or misconduct of another, you may be contacted by a representative of one of the insurance companies involved.
 These individuals can sound sincere and concerned, and they may genuinely feel bad for you.
 But make no mistake—they do not represent your interests.
-Their primary concern—their obligation as an insurance carrier—is to the company, organization or individual they represent.
-More than anything, they want to limit the amount of liability that their client—their negligent and sometimes criminal client—has exposed them to.
-If that means persuading a victim who is hurting in a vulnerable moment of pain, suffering, and need, then so be it.
-When they offer you a settlement, you can be certain that they are not offering the most they would be willing to pay to settle the case.
-They are hoping for a quick end to the problem.
+Their primary concern is to save the insurance company money.
+More than anything, they want to limit the amount of liability that their client—their negligent and sometimes criminal client— has exposed them to.
+If that means persuading a victim who is hurting and vulnerable to sign a release, then so be it.
+If they offer you a settlement, you can be certain that they are not offering what they understand to be a fair and just amount to settle the case.
+They are hoping for a quick end to their problem.

 How Long Does It Take To Try A Personal Injury Case Or Bring It To Settlement?

-Bringing a personal injury claim against the responsible parties in a personal injury lawsuit should only be pursued with an experienced attorney who understands the nuances of personal injury law, has the resources to investigate and prosecute your claim, and will aggressively represent your interests.
+A personal injury claim should only be pursued with the help of an experienced attorney who understands the nuances of personal injury law, has the resources to investigate and prosecute your claim, and will aggressively represent your interests.